TRESCOTT STREET GALLERY

 December:

-Concept: This exhibit is designed as an open, seasonal showcase encouraging a wide range of artwork that may appeal to holiday visitors, collectors, and gift buyers while still reflecting each artist’s unique voice.
+Concept: This exhibit is designed as an open, no-theme showcase encouraging a wide range of artwork that may appeal to holiday visitors, collectors, and gift buyers while still reflecting each artist’s unique voice.
 Members may submit up to five total works, with no more than two larger pieces.
 Artists are strongly encouraged to include smaller works (maximum size: 12 × 12 inches) to create an accessible, gift-friendly exhibition atmosphere.
 All mediums are welcome.
-The format also allows room for an interactive community participation piece, creating a lively gallery experience during this high-traffic season.

 New CALL TO ARTISTS announcements are featured on the Up-Coming Exhibits Page